+Istanbul has a huge area - coming to a total of 1,539 square kilometers (594 square miles).
 Istanbul has a population density of 2,523 people per square kilometer (6,530/sq mi), far greater than Turkey's density of 102 people per square kilometer.
-The most densely populated areas are the southwest, west and northwest of the city center as well as the European side, while the most densely populated district is the Asian side, Uskudar.
+The most densely populated areas are the southwest, west, and northwest of the city center as well as the European side, while the most densely populated district is the Asian side, Uskudar.

-Istanbul has a very small foreign population of just 43,000 in 2007, but only 28% of the population originates from Istanbul.
+Istanbul has a tiny foreign population of just 43,000 in 2007, but only 28% of the population originates from Istanbul.
 Istanbul is home to most of the ethnic and religious minorities in Turkey.

-The Kurdish community is the largest ethnic minority in the city, originating from southeastern and eastern Turkey, with a population of up to 3 million in Istanbul.
+The Kurdish community is the most significant ethnic minority in the city, originating from southeastern and eastern Turkey, with a population of up to 3 million in Istanbul.
 This is the largest Kurdish population in the world.

 It is believed that Istanbul has been inhabited since 3000 BCE, although it did not become a city until the Greeks arrived in the 7th century BCE.
 These colonists, led by King Byzas, settled here due to its strategic location and named the city Byzantium.
 It eventually became a part of the Roman Empire in the 300s, and Roman emperor Constantine the Great rebuilt the entire city, giving it monuments similar to Rome.
 It was declared the capital of the Roman Empire in 330 and renamed Constantinople.
 The city then became a center of Christianity.

-It was officially conquered by the Ottomans in 1453, and it was immediately renamed Istanbul and was made the capital of the Ottoman Empire.
+The Ottomans officially conquered it in 1453, and it was immediately renamed Istanbul and was made the capital of the Ottoman Empire.
 Sultan Mehmed brought back the Greek Orthodox and Catholic residents who had fled, as well as Jewish, Christian and Muslim people for a mixed population.
 By the 1500s, Istanbul reached nearly 1 million people, although the Ottoman Empire was defeated and occupied by the allies in WWII.
-Following occupation, the Turkish War of Independence occurred and the city became a part of the Republic of Turkey in 1923.
+Following occupation, the Turkish War of Independence occurred, and the city became a part of the Republic of Turkey in 1923.